NEHEP Partnership Directory

 1-800-331-2020, ext.
 6026

-Founded in 1908, Prevent Blindness America (PBA), the Nation’s leading voluntary eye health and safety organization dedicated to preventing blindness and preserving sight, is first and foremost a public health organization.
-As such, PBA focuses on improving the Nation’s vision and eye health by enhancing community capacity through their core competencies of education, advocacy, early detection, and research.
+Founded in 1908, Prevent Blindness, the Nation’s leading voluntary eye health and safety organization dedicated to preventing blindness and preserving sight, is first and foremost a public health organization.
+As such, Prevent Blindness focuses on improving the Nation’s vision and eye health by enhancing community capacity through their core competencies of education, advocacy, early detection, and research.
 Half of all blindness can be prevented, yet this can only occur through these essential interventions.

-At Prevent Blindness America, our organizational history is deeply rooted in the culture of advocating for public policy that advances vision and eye health of all Americans.
+At Prevent Blindness, our organizational history is deeply rooted in the culture of advocating for public policy that advances vision and eye health of all Americans.
 Since 1908, we have engaged advocates from across the country to support efforts to enhance eye health policy.

-The board of PBA gathers three times throughout the year, with one annual meeting and two interim meetings.
+The board of Prevent Blindness gathers three times throughout the year, with one annual meeting and two interim meetings.